Home » Bitcoin Trading Guide

 Bitcoin investing

 Experienced Bitcoin investors use many techniques to reduce the effects of volatility in their holdings.
 Some practice what is known as dollar-cost averaging (DCA) — they invest a certain amount every week or month, whether the price is rising or falling.
 Their true entry price becomes the average of the various prices at which they bought in.
 Another approach is buying only the dips.
-Those who follow this approach add to their holdings anytime the Bitcoin price declines by a certain percentage — say 30% or 50%.
+Those who follow this approach increase their holdings anytime the Bitcoin price declines by a certain percentage — say 30% or 50%.
 Many have made good money by following these techniques.

 Unfortunately, some naive investors see Bitcoin investing as a get-rich-quick instrument.
 But unless one is exceptionally lucky, making money from Bitcoin investing is a long-term thing.
 It is just like investing in stocks or other assets; nothing is guaranteed, which is why it is advisable to invest disposable income (money that is not intended for personal upkeep or paying bills).